tamimrijan/D3MediaPlayer/README.md

 - **Java**: Core programming language.
 - **JavaFX**: Used for the user interface, built with FXML.
 - **CSS**: Custom styling for the media player's UI.

----

-Feel free to clone, fork, or contribute to the project.
-Any feedback and contributions are welcome!